Cyndygrace/test-flutter-app-with-cucumber/README.md

 # My Movies

-A Flutter app showcasing a list of popular movies from MovieDB.
+A Flutter app showcasing a list of popular movies from MovieDB which uses cucumber for testing.

 Here is a quick video of the app: